benw1/WINGS/Make_CMD/README.md

+# Make Color Magnitude Diagrams from DOLPHOT Output

-Example of a python script that would work in the AWS pipeline (make_cmd.pl calls make_cmd.py)
+Example of a python script that would work in the perl+python pipeline is given as "make_cmd.pl calls make_cmd.py".

-make_cmd_test.pl has example for running the code locally
+make_cmd_test.pl has an example for testing the code standalone outside of pipeline infrastructure.